sp8cky/Password-Manager/README.md

 5. Open a pull request

 ## Credits:
-- This project was created by sp8cky.
+This project was created by sp8cky.

 ## License:
-- This project is licensed under the MIT-License.
+This project is licensed under the MIT-License.
 See the LICENSE file for details.

+## Disclaimer
+This project is for educational purposes only and is provided as is.
+Use it at your own risk.
+I take no responsibility for any damages or problems that may arise from the use of the password manager.